Mobile-Dialog-Systeme/Demo_Miele_Api/README.md

 (at least `client_id`, `client_secret`)

 #### if necessary you need to create a new account

 register at https://www.miele.com/f/com/en/register_api.aspx
 make sure to save the `client_id` and `client_secret` , you will only see it once.
 (Consider printing them for safekeeping.)

+> 🔬 **Note:** If you are part of the MDS Lab or enrolled in one of our courses, we will provide the necessary credentials for you.

 ## create virtual environment
 ```bash